All Episodes

 Our task force continues to receive troubling evidence that the practice of coordinated media interactions existed between the DOJ and the FBI.

-And while the activity may be authorized and not part of the inappropriate behavior highlighted above, it fails to advance The private march to justice, and as such warrants an attention uh and at your attention to end this practice.
+And while the activity may be authorized and not part of the inappropriate behavior highlighted above, it fails to advance the private march to justice and as such warrants an attention and your attention to end this practice.

-In light of this new information, our task force is requesting the review, text messages, emails, written communications from the FBI and DOJ officials, Stu Evans, Mike Quarton, and Joe Panica, I think is how you say it.
+In light of this new information, our task force is requesting to review text messages, emails, written communications from the FBI and DOJ officials Stu Evans, Mike Corton, and Joe Pinikta, I think is how you say it.

-In fact, previously reviewed documents suggest some of these individuals may share committee's same concerns.
+In fact, previously reviewed documents suggest some of these individuals may share committee same concerns.

-However, these additional documents with an emphasis on communication between the aforementioned individuals struck McCabe, Paige, or and Weisman would be providing critical insight into the backdrop of drop of the Russian investigation.
+However, these additional documents with an emphasis on communication between the aforementioned individuals Strzok, McCabe, Page, Orr, and Weissman would be providing critical insight into the backdrop of drop of the Russia investigation.

 They're all leaking.